Midtrans/advanced-faq-site/faq-general.md

 Using proxy may cause failures, and if the failures is on the proxy side, Midtrans can't (and not in the position) to help, please consult your proxy admin.

+If you are still getting getting 403 without using proxy, please make sure your [HTTP request header & format are correct](https://beta-docs.midtrans.com/en/technical-reference/api-header).

 \#cloudflare \#security \#proxy

 ### Merchant developer are using React/Vue/Angular (or any frontend framework) PWA, does Midtrans have any compatible library?